onegeniuslykdat/JCU-CP5637-Journal/Journals/week5.md

 Monday, 17-June-2024 to Saturday, 22-Jun-2024

 # Learning Activities & Resources***
-This week I learnt about the deployments and development environments.
+This week I learnt about child themes and their importance*** he deployments and development environments.
 We looked at the standard development environments, consisting of local, staging and production.
 * Local environment - using stacks and tools like .Net, iisExpress, XAMP, LAMP, mySQL, SQL-Server, Apache, NG-Inx, etc to develop on your machine.
 It is often not available online.
 In the case when a staging environment is not used, a virtual machine which imitates the production environment can be used on the local computer.
 * Staging environment - an optional copy of the production environment and available online for ver few.
 It is typically used to get feedback from a client.
 * Production environment - the live environment which end users interact with.
 Production environments are typically created in Linux servers.